 As the eleventh hour of 2016 comes to a close, it’s time to prepare a clean tax ledger for a new year!
-Regardless of what money-saving tax strategies you’ve implemented this year, you should take the time now to prepare yourself for April.
-If you haven’t already done so, try making these seven year-end tax arrangements to save on your taxes in 2017.
+Regardless of what money-saving strategies you’ve implemented this year, you should take the time now to prepare yourself for April.
+If you haven’t already done so, try making these seven year-end arrangements to save in 2017.

 Contribute to Your Retirement